IAmJonoBo/Hephaestus/docs/how-to/operating-safely.md

 This guide explains safety constraints, guard-rail workflows, and secure operational practices when using the Hephaestus toolkit.

+## Service-Account Authentication

+Hephaestus APIs (REST and gRPC) now require signed service-account bearer tokens instead of static environment keys.

+- **Credential format**: Tokens are compact JSON Web Tokens (JWT) signed with `HS256`.
+Each token encodes the issuing key ID (`kid`), the service-account principal (`sub`), and an allow-listed set of roles in the `roles` claim.
+Tokens expire by default after one hour.
+- **Key material**: Operators provision keys in `.hephaestus/service-accounts.json` (or the path specified by `HEPHAESTUS_SERVICE_ACCOUNT_KEYS_PATH`).
+Each entry records the key ID, principal, granted roles, shared secret, and optional key expiry.
+- **Supported roles**: `guard-rails`, `cleanup`, and `analytics`.
+REST and gRPC handlers deny any request whose token does not include the role required by the operation.
+Shared helpers inside `src/hephaestus/api/service.py` enforce these checks to keep parity between transport layers.
+- **Verification pipeline**: REST endpoints rely on FastAPI security dependencies; gRPC requests pass through `ServiceAccountAuthInterceptor`.
+Both surfaces share the same verifier so rotating keys affects all protocols simultaneously.

+### Deployment Guidance

+1. **Store keystores securely**: Check in only the schema, not live secrets.
+In production, fetch the JSON payload from your secret manager at deploy time and write to the path referenced by `HEPHAESTUS_SERVICE_ACCOUNT_KEYS_PATH`.
+2. **Mount read-only**: Ensure the keystore file is read-only for the service user.
+The verifier reloads data on process start; if you rotate keys, redeploy or send `SIGHUP` to trigger an application reload.
+3. **Propagate to all surfaces**: REST, gRPC, and background workers share the same keystore loader.
+Keep file paths consistent across containers or set the environment variable per process.
+4. **Client token minting**: Operators should mint tokens via a secure tooling workflow or offline script using `generate_service_account_token`.
+Never embed raw secrets in CI logs—issue ephemeral tokens instead.

+### Key Rotation Procedure

+1. Add the replacement key entry (new key ID, secret, and optional expiry) to the keystore file.
+2. Roll out the updated keystore to all API instances (e.g., update Kubernetes Secret, redeploy pods).
+3. Issue new tokens from the replacement key.
+Confirm existing clients switch to the new token.
+4. Remove the old key entry and redeploy.
+Any requests signed with retired keys will now fail with `401 Unauthorized` and appear as denied audit events.
+5. (Optional) Set the `expires_at` field for temporary keys to enforce automatic revocation.

+## Audit Logging and Telemetry

+- **Structured sink**: All API operations emit JSONL audit records to `.hephaestus/audit/` by default (overridable via `HEPHAESTUS_AUDIT_LOG_DIR`).
+Each entry captures timestamp, principal, key ID, operation, parameters, outcome, and protocol.
+- **Durability**: Ensure the audit directory resides on persistent storage.
+In containerized environments, mount a durable volume or route logs to centralized storage (e.g., Fluent Bit tailing the directory).
+- **Telemetry integration**: Every audit record is mirrored as an `api.audit` OpenTelemetry event so observability pipelines can correlate API calls with traces or alerts.
+- **Retention**: Adopt retention policies aligned with your compliance requirements.
+A common pattern is rotating daily files into cold storage (object store or SIEM) and expiring local copies after X days.

+## Incident Response Playbook

+1. **Detection**: Monitor audit events for repeated denials, unknown principals, or high-volume ingestion attempts.
+Use telemetry dashboards to surface anomalies.
+2. **Containment**: Remove compromised keys from the keystore and redeploy.
+Tokens signed with removed keys will fail verification immediately.
+3. **Eradication**: Rotate credentials for affected services, investigate associated audit logs, and revoke any downstream credentials minted using the compromised key.
+4. **Recovery**: Issue fresh tokens, confirm role assignments, and validate the service resumes normal operation.
+Continue monitoring audit logs for regressions.
+5. **Post-incident review**: Document findings, update runbooks, and consider tightening default expirations or enabling mandatory role scoping for automation accounts.

 ## Cleanup Safety

 The `hephaestus cleanup` command removes files and directories from your workspace.
 Understanding its safety features is critical to avoiding accidental data loss.